 In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
-A deferred outflow of resources is defined as a consumption of net position by the government that is applicable to a future reporting period.
+A deferred outflow of resources is defined as a consumption of net position or fund balance by the government that is applicable to a future reporting period.

 In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
-A deferred inflow of resources is defined as an acquisition of net position by the government that is applicable to a future reporting period.
+A deferred inflow of resources is defined as an acquisition of net position or fund balance by the government that is applicable to a future reporting period.